-- Minimally Invasive Dentistry: Discussing caries prevention, “caries control” options and tailoring a plan to fit each child is an important step before considering the necessity of dental restorations.
+- Minimally Invasive Dentistry: Discussing caries prevention, “caries control” options, consideration of Silver Diamine Fluoride (SDF is a liquid medication that can be used to arrest, or stop, tooth decay), and tailoring a prevention plan to fit each child’s dental needs are important steps before considering the necessity of dental restorations.
 If restorations are required, we advocate a minimal, tooth preserving approach.

 - Single Tooth Anesthesia System (STA): When a local anesthetic is needed, we use a computerized device called the STA rather than a “shot”.
 This system has disposable, child-friendly, hand-pieces that look like a pen rather than a traditional syringe.*** LEARN MORE ABOUT STA System ***

 - Cosmetic Pediatric Dentistry: Choosing tooth-colored materials when dental restorations are necessary and advanced cosmetic techniques including micro-abrasion and whitening.